apache/nuttx/configs/dk-tm4c129x/README.txt

          CONFIG_NSH_TELNETD_DAEMONSTACKSIZE=2048
          CONFIG_NSH_TELNETD_CLIENTSTACKSIZE=2048

     4. This configuration has the network enabled by default.
+See the paragraph "Using the network with NSH" above).

-This can be easily disabled or reconfigured (See see the network related configuration settings above in the section entitled "Networking").
+       Networking can be easily be disabled or reconfigured (See see the network related configuration settings above in the section entitled "Networking").

        By default, this configuration assumes a 10.0.0.xx network.
 It uses a fixed IP address of 10.0.0.2 and assumes that the host is